 For instance, an affordable electric model may cost around $37,000 to purchase while luxury electric cars can cost as much as $46,000 or more.
 However, you could save as much as $5,000 in energy expenses within the first six years of ownership.
 You may also qualify for as much as $7,500 in federal tax credits regardless of whether you purchase an affordable model or one with the best luxury car features.

 Unfortunately, not all drivers can afford to purchase an electric model when upgrading their motor vehicles.
 If you cannot afford to purchase fuel efficient luxury cars or all-electric vehicles, hybrids may be a better option for you.

-Depending on the manufacturer, hybrids typically only cost about 10 to 15 percent more than gasoline-powered automobiles (a difference of about $2,000 to $3,000 per vehicle).
+Depending on the manufacturer, hybrids can cost between $20,000 and $100,000 and are typically about 10 to 20 percent more than a comparable gasoline-powered automobiles.
 However, keep in mind that you can still negotiate the price of your hybrid to ensure you are getting the most bang for your buck.

 If you are looking to spend even less on the purchase of a new motor vehicle, other options are available to you.
 For instance, other gas saving cars and trucks include flexible fuel vehicles (FFVs).

 These alternative fuel vehicles are more affordable than electric or hybrid models, as they can run on up to 85 percent ethanol and 15 percent gasoline.
 These models are sometimes referred to as flex-fuel or dual-fuel vehicles, but they are nearly identical to gasoline-powered vehicles in many ways.